monkeyman192/NMSDK/README.md

 For full documentation such as installation instructions, API details and details on various functions see the NMSDK website here: https://monkeyman192.github.io/NMSDK/

+## Looking for an older version?

+Thanks to [Rayrod](https://github.com/RaYRoD-TV)'s contribution, there is a branch of NMSDK just for the pathfinder version of NMS and below.
+It can be found at this branch: https://github.com/monkeyman192/NMSDK/tree/pathfinder
+NOTE: The following readme does not apply for these old versions, please follow any instructions for the particular version you are looking at.

 ### Installing NMSDK

 #### Install as zip add-on